anjandev/Lift/README.md

 # Lift
 [![builds.sr.ht status](https://builds.sr.ht/~anjan/lift/.build.yml.svg)](https://builds.sr.ht/~anjan/lift/.build.yml?)

 A weight lifting tracking app that respects your freedoms.

+**This program is useful but still in alpha.
+I may add breaking changes like changing the format of files.
+This would mean your old workout files although readable will not work with newer releases**.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" width="30%">](https://f-droid.org/en/packages/ca.momi.lift/)